Campaign for National Parks: Work in Wales

-Campaign for National Parks works to influence the Senedd Cymru on devolved National Park and protected landscape policy and legislation.
+The Campaign for National Parks works to influence the Senedd Cymru on devolved National Park and protected landscape policy and legislation.
 It has a number of ongoing campaigns in Wales and works in partnership with Welsh organizations and NGOs such as the Welsh National Park societies, Welsh Environment Link, Campaign for the Protection of Rural Wales, RSPB Cymru and particularly the Alliance for Welsh Designated Landscapes.

 National Park Societies

 There are 12 National Park Societies dedicated to protecting and enhancing National Parks.